amccollum/sel/README.md

-Sel - Sizzle, but smaller
+Sel - Sizzle, but smaller (and faster!)
 ===
 Sel is a tiny selector engine that has all of the power of Sizzle in about half the code size.

-Sel uses <code>querySelectorAll</code> when available, but will fallback on the custom engine when qSA fails.
+Sel uses `querySelectorAll` when it's available, but will fallback on the custom engine when qSA fails.

 Support
 -------